 1949: Unitarians first organize in Bloomington when a small group of Indiana University faculty and students create a Fellowship under the auspices of the American Unitarian Association.
 Meetings are lay-led and held in members’ homes and at the Indiana Memorial Union building.

-1950-2015: Over the last 65 years, our congregation grows to over 450 members.
+1950-2015: By 2015, our congregation grows to over 450 members.
 Our current property, purchased in 1964, undergoes several additions.

 2011-2014: Green Spaces Capital Campaign supports improved landscaping and parking, energy efficient windows and doors, better playground and drainage.